polymath-ai/polymath-ai/README.md

 Commands will look for options in the following order of precedence:

 - A given command line argument
-- The config that is setup via `polymath set config` or --config `path/to/config` (If there isn't a config at that path, will also look for a config file at `~/.polymath/config/$VALUE.json`.
-E.g. `polymath -C polaris ...` will use `~/.polymath/config/polaris.json` if there)
-- Environment variables: e.g. `OPENAI_API_KEY`
+- Use the `--config filename`.
+The CLI will search for the first config file in the following order:
+  . `--config configpath`: try to load the file
+  . `--config configname`: try to load `~/.polymath/config/$configname.json`
 - `~/.polymath/config/default.json`: default config location
+- Environment variables will be used for some settings. e.g. `OPENAI_API_KEY`

+There are some global options for all commands:

+- `polymath -d`: turn on debug mode (more output)
+- `polymath -c config`: load up the config
+- `polymath -v`: show the version
+- `polymath -h`: show the help

 We have certain standard arguments that various command reuse: